 The Best GUIDE Flies For Brook Trout

-I’ve been guiding for brook trout for over 20 years and there are some flies that just catch a lot more brook trout than others do.
+I’ve been guiding for brook trout for over 20 years, and there are some flies that just catch a lot more brook trout than others do.
+There are some flies for brook trout that just consistently catch fish, and I’m about to reveal my favorites, some you will even be very surprised by.

 Dry fly fishing is a technique where anglers use lightweight, floating flies to mimic insects resting on the water’s surface, enticing fish to rise and strike.